GENI-NSF/geni-tools/README-omni.txt

 'optlevel' to set logging to INFO by default, and DEBUG if you specify the '--debug' option to Omni.

+For further control of Omni output, use Omni as a library from your own python script (see [#OmniasaLibrary below] for details).
+For example, your script can modify the '-l' logging config file option between Omni calls.
+Alternatively, you can call the Omni function 'omni.applyLogConfig(<path to your log config file>)'.
+See the documentation for 'applyLogConfig' for details.

 When using Omni as a [#OmniasaLibrary script] and you do 'omni.call' or 'omni.applyLogConfig' to load a logging configuration from a file, existing loggers are NOT disabled (which is the python logging